Summary (TLDR)

 Out of all kinds of form fields, multiselect is usually the most tricky to implement.
 Luckily Damian Dulisz from the Core Team took care of that and wrote Vue-Multiselect.
 Thanks to smart architecture, it's highly configurable and you can make it look the way it fully fits your design.

-Here's a list of selected general tutorials on how to write forms in Vue.js that don't require using any specific library.
+Here's a list of selected general materials on how to write forms in Vue.js that don't require using any specific library.